Concept of the Berlin Wall

-The Berlin Wall was a physical barrier erected by the German Democratic Republic (GDR), commonly known as East Germany, during the Cold War.
-It divided Berlin into two separate entities: East Berlin, controlled by the Soviet Union, and West Berlin, controlled by the United States, United Kingdom, and France.
-The wall was a symbol of the ideological and political division between the Western democracies and the Eastern Bloc.
+The Berlin Wall was a barrier erected by the government of East Germany from August 1961 until November 1989 and by its successor government from April to July 1992.
+It divided Berlin into two separate entities: The sovereign East Berlin controlled by the Soviets and the totally sovereign West Berlin controlled by the Americans, British, and French.
+Wall was a symbol of ideological and political division between Western democracies and between East Bloc.

-The construction of the Berlin Wall started on August 13, 1961.
-The GDR claimed that the wall was necessary to protect its citizens from the influence of Western capitalism and prevent mass emigration to West Germany.
-The wall stretched about 96 miles and featured various barriers such as concrete walls, fences, watchtowers, and a “death strip” equipped with landmines and anti-vehicle trenches.
+On August 13, 1961, the Berlin Wall was commenced by its construction.
+The GDR said the wall was needed to guard its citizenry from the tidal wave of Western capitalism, and to avoid mass emigration to West Germany.
+The wall ran about 96 miles, and included such barriers as concrete walls, fences, watchtowers and a ‘death strip’ with landmines and anti-vehicle trenches.

 Impact of the Berlin Wall

-The Berlin Wall had a significant impact on both East and West Germany, as well as the international community during the Cold War.
+Cold War Berlin Wall was of major significance: For East Germany, as well as West Germany and international community.
 Here are some key points:

 1. Symbol of Divided Berlin